 2. Combine flour with baking powder and salt in a large bowl.

 3. In a separate medium bowl, combine the eggs and sugar with an electric mixer for 1 minute on high speed.
 Add the milk, water, buttermilk, and oil and mix until combined.

 4. Pour the wet mixture into the dry stuff.
-Add the food coloring, and mix on medium speed for about 30 seconds.
+Add the food coloring, and slowly mix on low speed until combined, about 20 seconds.

 5. Spray the waffle iron with non-stick cooking spray.
 Pour 1/2 cup of batter onto the waffle iron and close.
 Cook for 1 minute, then carefully remove the waffle and cool.
 Waffle should not have browned.
 Repeat with remaining waffle batter.

 6. When the waffles are cool, seal them up in freezer bags and freeze.